ManeeshaAmpagouni/maneeshaampagouni.github.io/_talks/VOA Reading Group.md

 ---

 Overview:  <br>
 I organized this reading group on Vertex Operator Algebras with two other members of my department at the University of California, Santa Cruz.
-This reading group aims to deepen our understanding of advanced concepts in VOA theory through regular discussions and presentations.
+This reading group aims to deepen our understanding of concepts in VOA theory through regular discussions and presentations.

 Participants:  <br>
 Maneesha Ampagouni  <br>